 Surface Gallery residency, 2015, photo by Gavin Conwill Photography

 Céline Siani Djiakoua uses motif to move within the realms of cultural history, personal narrative and the collective unconscious.
-Drawing on Jungian theory and a lived experience of being in between states, she explores issues of de/colonisation, patriarchal oppression and Eurocentrism.
+Drawing on Jungian theory and a lived experience of being in between states, she explores issues of patriarchal oppression, Eurocentrism and de/colonisation.
 The resulting work is at once a bodily, emotional and spiritual response to this process.